-The initiative is for increasing capacity at the Pilbara ports, which will need to be considered as a network of ports including the Ports of Hedland, Campier and Ashburton.
+The proposal is for increasing capacity at the Pilbara ports, which will need to be considered as a network of ports including the Ports of Hedland, Campier and Ashburton.

 Options include making better use of the existing port infrastructure, major upgrades to port facilities or developing new port infrastructure.
 It could also include developing new land for port activities and landside improvements, such as a logistics hub or road access upgrades.

-The role of port-user charging should be considered as part of the funding options for the initiative.
+The role of port-user charging should be considered as part of the funding options for the proposal.